Joeshmoe03/ASL-classification/README.md

    |- ...
 ```

+3. Install and activate the environment. **FOR CPU USERS** (YOU SHOULD NOT BE TRAINING _ANYTHING_ like this on CPU - only running the notebooks):

+   - `conda env create -f CPUenvironment.yml`
+   - `conda activate ASLenv`
+   - Make sure your Jupyter notebook has the right kernel set with the env.

+   OR

+   - `conda create --name ASLenv`
+   - `conda activate ASLenv`
+   - `pip install -r requirements.txt`
+   - Make sure your Jupyter notebook has the right kernel set with the env.

 ## **Training Instructions**

-If you would like, you can modify transforms within the **./train.py** file to include new custom or existing tensorflow transforms.
+If you would like, you can modify transforms within the **./train.py** file to include new custom or existing . transforms.

 **Arguments**: